-1. An Education, Health and Care Plan is a plan made by the local authority under S.37 of the Children and Families Act 2014, specifying the educational provision required for a child.

-2..
-A 'Looked after child' has the same meaning as in S.22(1) of the Children Act 1989, and means any child in the care of a local authority or provided with accommodation by them in the exercise of their social services functions (e.g. children with foster parents at the time of making an application to the school.)
-A previously 'looked after' child is a child who was looked after, but ceased to be so because he or she was adopted or became subject to a child arrangements order or a special guardianship order.

-3. 'Adopted'.
-An adopted child is any child who has been formally adopted, having previously been in care and whose parent/ guardian can give proof of this.

-4. 'Child Arrangements Order'.
+- 1. An Education, Health and Care Plan is a plan made by the local authority under S.37 of the Children and Families Act 2014, specifying the educational provision required for a child. - 2.
+A 'looked after child' has the same meaning as in section 22(1) of the Children Act 1989, and means any child who is (a) in the care of a local authority or (b) being provided with accommodation by them in the exercise of their social services functions (e.g. children with foster parents) at the time of making application to the school.
+A 'previously looked after child' is a child who was looked after, but ceased to be so because he or she was adopted, or became subject to a child arrangements order or special guardianship order.
+Included in this definition are those children who appear (to the governing body) to have been in state care outside of England and who ceased to be in state care as a result of being adopted. - 3.
+'Adopted'.
+An adopted child is any child who has been formally adopted, having previously been in care and whose parent/ guardian can give proof of this. - 4.
+'Child Arrangements Order'.
 A Child Arrangements order is an order under the terms of the Children Act 1989 s.8 settling the arrangements to be made as to the person with whom the child is to live.
-Children 'looked after' immediately before the order is made qualify in this category.

-5. 'Special Guardianship Order'.
+Children 'looked after' immediately before the order is made qualify in this category. - 5.
+'Special Guardianship Order'.
 A special guardianship order is an order under the terms of the Children Act 1989 s.14A appointing one or more individuals to be a child's special guardian(s).
-A child 'looked after' immediately before the order is made qualifies in this category.

-6. 'Catholic' means a member of a Church in full communion with the See of Rome.
+A child 'looked after' immediately before the order is made qualifies in this category. - 6.
+'Catholic' means a member of a Church in full communion with the See of Rome.
 This includes the Eastern Catholic Churches.
 This will be evidenced by a Certificate of Baptism in a Catholic church or a Certificate of Reception into full communion with the Catholic Church.
 For the purposes of this policy this includes a looked after child in the process of adoption and living with a Catholic family, where a letter from a priest demonstrates that the child would have been baptised were it not for his/her status as a looked after child.
 For a child to be treated as Catholic, evidence of Catholic baptism or reception in the Catholic Church will be required.
 Those who have difficulty obtaining written evidence of baptism should contact their parish priest who, after consulting with the diocese will decide how the question of baptism is to be resolved and how written evidence is to be produced in accordance with the law of the Church.